martynaut/mirnamotif/README.md

 for the presence of specific motifs that can be recognized by protein regulators of miRNA biogenesis.

+## Licence

+This application is open-source under MIT License (see LICENSE file)

 ## Availability

 ### Webserver